RyotaroOKabe/radiation_mapping/README.md

 ```

 other libraries (All of them can be installed in a short time.
-You can use cuda)
+You can use cuda for pytorch model training)
 ```
 scikit-learn==1.2.0
 torch==1.11.0